 4 Days.
 Brazing, unit fabrication, evacuation and charging.

 4 Days.
-(Prerequisites 1502 & 1504) Covers such areas as functions of solid state components used in HVAC equipment; use of meters and equipment to test and validate proper operation of components; programming of solid state thermostats to operate equipment at specific modes on specific time schedules and override capabilities for major brands of equipment.
+(Prerequisites 1502 & 1504) Covers such areas as functions of solid-state components used in HVAC equipment; use of meters and equipment to test and validate proper operation of components; programming of solid-state thermostats to operate equipment at specific modes on specific time schedules and override capabilities for major brands of equipment.

-This two-day course is designed to introduce the skills necessary to become a Duct and Envelope Tightness (DET) Verifier, certified to perform the diagnostic testing required for new homes by the 2009 IRC/IECC Alabama amendments.
+2 Days.
+Designed to introduce the skills necessary to become a Duct and Envelope Tightness (DET) Verifier, certified to perform the diagnostic testing required for new homes by the 2009 IRC/IECC Alabama amendments.

 3 days.
 Review of the books and materials required for the State of Alabama Contractor's Certification Test.